 Fence height limits.
 If a fence is blocking a homeowner's view, it might be in violation of a local law.
 Commonly, local laws limit constructed fences in back yards to six feet high and in front yards to three or four feet.
 Height restrictions might also apply to natural fences, such as hedges.
 For more information, see Nolo's Fences and Neighbors FAQ.

 Tree laws.
 Certain species of trees might be prohibited from being grown—for example, trees that cause allergies or tend to harm other plants.
 Local laws might also forbid trees that are too close to a street (especially an intersection), to power lines, or even to an airport.
 For more information, see Nolo's Tree Disputes With Neighbors FAQ.

 Zoning laws.
-Local zoning or planning regulations control the size, location, and uses of buildings.
+Local zoning or planning regulations normally control the size, location, and uses of buildings.
 In a single-family area, buildings are usually limited to 30 or 35 feet high.
 Zoning laws also usually require a certain "setback," or distance between a structure and the boundary lines.
 They also limit how much of a lot can be occupied by a structure.
 For instance, many suburban cities limit a dwelling to 40% to 60% of the property.

-Often, residents of subdivisions and planned unit developments are subject to a detailed set of rules called covenants, conditions, and restrictions (CC&Rs).
-They regulate most matters that could concern a neighbor, including trees and views.
-For example, a rule may state that trees can't obstruct the view from another lot, or simply limit tree height to 15 feet.
-If someone violates the restrictions, the homeowners' association may apply pressure (for example, removing the privilege of using a swimming pool) or even sue.
-A lawsuit is costly and time-consuming, however, and the association may not want to sue except for serious violations of the rules.
+For example, a homeowner's association (HOA) rule might state that trees can't obstruct the view from another lot, or simply limit tree height to 15 feet.
+If someone violates the restrictions, the homeowners' association might apply pressure (for example, removing the privilege of using a swimming pool) or even sue.
+A lawsuit is costly and time-consuming, however, and the association might not want to sue except for serious violations of the rules.